chenliang96/hello-world/README.md

 # hello-world

-I just want to have a try in GutHub!
+I just want to have a try in GitHub!